 Choosing the Burton James Tess 544 Sofa

-Start with seat depth and posture.
-The Tess 544’s medium-deep seat works best if you alternate between upright sitting and a relaxed, semi-reclined sprawl; if you’re petite or like a perched, feet-on-floor sit, you may feel “too deep” without extra pillows.
-Next, budget in space: the 40" depth reads generous, especially in a narrow living room.
-Finally, be honest about maintenance—tailored welting rewards regular vacuuming.
-If you want a more upright, smaller-footprint sit, look at the Room & Board Metro Sofa.
-If you want a softer, deeper lounge for big movie nights, Crate & Barrel’s Lounge Sofa is the safer bet.
+Start with seat depth.
+The Tess 544 works best if you switch between upright sitting and a more relaxed, semi-reclined posture.
+If you are petite or prefer a perched, feet-flat sit, it may feel too deep without extra support pillows.
+Then look at room size: a 40-inch depth feels generous in a narrow living room.
+Finally, be honest about upkeep.
+The welting looks sharp, but it also rewards regular vacuuming.
+If you want a more upright, smaller-footprint option, the Room & Board Metro Sofa is a better direction.
+If you want a softer, deeper lounge for movie nights, the Crate & Barrel Lounge Sofa is the safer bet.

 Limitations

-The Tess 544 is not a “small sofa that lives small.”
+The Tess 544 is not a small sofa that lives small.
 In tighter rooms, the depth can crowd walkways and make the seating area feel heavy.
-The tailored trim also raises the upkeep bar—crumbs collect along welting, and plush cushions need occasional fluffing to stay tidy.
-If you run hot, the cushioned, upholstered build may feel warmer during long sessions than a slipcovered or more tightly tailored sofa.
+The tailored trim also raises the upkeep bar—crumbs collect along the welting, and plush cushions need occasional fluffing to stay tidy.
+If you run hot, the upholstered build may feel warmer during long sessions than a simpler slipcovered sofa.

 Burton James Tess 544 Sofa vs Alternatives